girijeshhs/cafe-pl/PROJECT_REPORT.md

 ### 2.1 Point-of-Sale Landscape

-Popular options like Toast POS and Square for Restaurants provide full suites but come with subscriptions and less room to customise.
+Popular options like Toast POS and Square for Restaurants provide full suites but come with subscriptions, hardware bundles, and less room to customise for coursework.
 Lightweight academic builds often favour GUIs.
-A CLI-based tool remains handy for low-cost setups and scripted operations.
+A CLI-based tool remains handy for low-cost setups, scripted operations, and quick demos on lab machines without extra installs.

 ### 2.2 Technology Foundations

 The project leans on core ideas: object-oriented design for modular classes, relational design for consistent data, and simple HCI cues (clear prompts and validation) for a usable CLI.
 Java with JDBC fits well because it is stable, widely taught, and pairs cleanly with MySQL.
+DAO classes hide SQL from the rest of the code, and small utility methods reduce repetition across managers.

 ### 2.3 Lessons from Prior Work

 Past restaurant projects show success when they keep data models small, apply input validation early, and log actions for audit.
 Those lessons guided our choices on schema normalisation, prepared statements, and straightforward menu flows.
+Earlier academic POS builds often stumbled on incomplete rollback handling; this project emphasises transaction boundaries around order creation to avoid half-written tickets.

 ---